A reduced-order model for segregated fluid-structure interaction solvers based on an ALE approach: Numerical discretization of the full-order and reduced-order models

 \subsection{Numerical discretization of the full-order model}

-The aim of the standard FVM is to discretize the system of partial differential equations written in integral form following \cite{moukalled2016finite}.
-In the present work, a 2-dimensional tessellation is used. $N_{h}$ represents the dimension of the full-order model (FOM) which is the number of degrees of freedom of the discretized problem.
-In the following, we address the discretization methodology of the momentum and continuity equations.
-In particular, we solve the momentum and continuity equations using a segregated approach in the spirit of Rhie-Chow interpolation \cite{Rhie1983}.
-To approximate the problem by the use of the Finite Volume technique, the domain $\Omega (t) $ has to be divided into a tessellation $\mathcal{T}(t) = \{\Omega_i(t) \}_{i=1}^{N_h}$ so that every cell $\Omega_i(t)$ is a non-convex polyhedron and $\bigcup_{i=1}^{N_h} \Omega_i(t) = \Omega (t)$ and $\Omega_i(t) \cap \Omega_j(t) = \empty \forall i\neq j$.
-In the following, to simplify the notation $\Omega_i = \Omega_i(t)$ and $S_i = \partial \Omega_i(t)$.
-Where $S_i$ is the total surface related to cell $\Omega_i$.
-The unsteady-state momentum equation written in its integral form for every cell of the tessellation reads as follows:
+The aim of the FVM is to discretize a system of partial differential equations written in integral form following \cite{moukalled2016finite}.
+In the present work, a 2-dimensional tessellation is used. $N_{h}$ will represent the dimension of the full-order model (FOM) which is the number of cells of the discretized problem.
+In the following, the discretization methodology of the momentum and continuity equations will be addressed.
+In particular, the momentum and continuity equations will be solved using a segregated approach in the spirit of Rhie-Chow interpolation \cite{Rhie1983}.